alexjyong/android/README.md

 NOTE: This is a forked version of the Android app for the [Revolt](https://revolt.chat) chat platform.
 I am not affilated with the Revolt Team, nor is this an official Revolt product.

-I made this for some QOL changes that aren't present in the current version at the time of writing.
+I made this for some QOL changes that aren't present in the current version at the time of writing such as notification support, jump to reply, voice messages, and more!

 **This app also works on de-googled phones as well!**

-Feel free to use this for whatever, but note that this is NOT the official Revolt android app. :)
+Feel free to use this for whatever, but note that this is NOT the official Revolt Android app. :)

 You can download the latest APK [here](https://github.com/alexjyong/android/releases/latest).